JoshuaHong0/Hospital-Management-System/README.md

 # Hospital-Management-System
-This application helps hospital staffs better manage personal information (doctors, nurses, patients and administrators) as well as medical records.
+This application helps hospital staffs better manage personal information (The information of doctors, nurses, patients and administrators) and medical records.
+It allows users to interact with the hospital database via web pages.
+Each user is granted the privileges to the database according to his/her identity.